 As with any form of substance abuse, amphetamine abuse is significantly more likely to affect individuals suffering from pre-existing mental health issues, and can itself cause several such issues.
-When a mental health disorder co-occurs with a substance use disorder the condition is known as dual diagnosis.
-Dual diagnosis is more common in amphetamine addicts than in many other types of addiction because of the impact of amphetamines upon the brain and the potential manifestation of psychosis, paranoia and several other conditions which can be caused by amphetamine use, amphetamine withdrawal, and amphetamine overdose.
+When a mental health disorder co-occurs with a substance use disorder, the condition is known as dual diagnosis.
+Dual diagnosis is common in amphetamine addicts as in many other types of addiction because of the impact of amphetamines upon the brain and the potential manifestation of psychosis, paranoia and several other conditions which can be caused by amphetamine use, amphetamine withdrawal, and amphetamine overdose.

 As with co-occurring addictions, dual diagnosis typically renders treatment much more complicated, as both issues require simultaneous treatment and the treatment of one can often interfere with that of another.
-Specialist care, potentially at a rehab facility specialising in dual diagnosis, is often required in such cases.
+Specialist care, potentially at a rehab facility specialising in dual diagnosis, is usually required in such cases.

 Problematic Signs and Symptoms of Amphetamines Use

 For many reasons, including the stigma associated with drug abuse, amphetamine users frequently go significant lengths to conceal their consumption of amphetamines, and it can sometimes be tough to identify if and when an individual has taken amphetamines.
 However, some negative physical, psychological and behavioural symptoms may be observed, which can be an indication that someone is abusing amphetamines, including: